erikpetersen-wf/platform-sdk-java/specs/app/telemetry/spec.md

 Telemetry data is expected to originate from:

 - Dart-based (javascript) browser applications involving both authenticated and unauthenticated users from both trusted and untrusted networks.
-- Dart-based server applications involving both authenticated and unauthenticated users from only trusted networks.
+- Dart-based server applications involving only authenticated  users from only trusted networks.

 While having a holistic view of an application and its interactions with other services/users is desirable, we must also balance the performance impact this may have on the browser/network connections and by extension, the user.
 This requires we support batching telemetry data and bulk-sending them.